This offer is currently unavailable. The information below is for reference purposes only.

 Up to 3 percent at Exxon Mobil stations = ball and chain

 Do you want to be forced to always buy your gas at their stations?
 Because you might have to, since you won’t get the 3 percent unless you buy at least 20 gallons per month from Exxon Mobil.
 If they’re always the cheapest in your area, that’s a good deal.
 But what I prefer to do is have a gas card that gives the rebate at ALL stations, so I have the freedom to choose the cheapest one.

 2% at movie theaters = ho hum

 Having this is better than not having it, but honestly, how much do you spend in a given month at movie theaters anyway?
 I’m going to go out on a limb here and bet it’s only a tiny part of your spending.
 Furthermore, when there are other cards that give 2 percent cash back everywhere, suddenly only getting at movie theaters sounds pretty boring.

 Getting 1 percent would be good… if the card’s other categories were better.
 As the program currently is structured, there probably won’t be much of your spending in those higher categories.

 Is it really worth it?

 The Upromise credit card can be summarized in these 4 bullet points

 - You only earn 4 to 5 percent through participating websites and restaurants.

-I have bolded the last 3 bullets, as those are the ones I think will be most applicable for your everyday spending.
-That brings us to the question… is it worth filling out the application and getting another credit card if that’s all you’re going to earn?
+I have bolded the last 3 bullets as those are the ones I think will be most applicable for your everyday spending.
+That brings us to the question… is it worth the effort to complete the application to receive another credit card if that’s all you’re going to earn?

 A better option would probably be to get a cash-back credit card that earns more rewards and then deposit that money yourself into your 529 savings plan.